 How we relate to, and direct our will is a core aspect of Psychosynthesis.
 And what I took from it was simple but very powerful:

 We have free will, and there is also universal will - call this Destiny, Fate, God, the Divine, Karma, Life.
-Call it what you like, the fact is that we don't have total freedom to choose what happens to us.
-We do have the freedom however in how we respond to our lives.
+Call it what you like, the fact is that we don't have total freedom to choose entirely what happens to us.
+We do have the freedom, however, to choose how we respond to our lives.
 We have free will.
 Our free will can be divided into strong, good and skilful will.
 I will simplify.

 Strong Will is all about Me, and what I want.
 Strong will is determined and focused.